-Over the past year, many of us have taken more time to consider how we can improve our wellbeing.
+Many of us are taking the time to consider how we can improve our wellbeing.
 For a lot of people, the word cholesterol might stir up feelings of fear or worry because of its association with heart disease and stroke.
 But not all cholesterol is bad – in fact, we need a healthy level of it to stay alive – and often, a raised cholesterol level is just an important indicator that we need to make some healthy adjustments to our lifestyle.

 Unfortunately, some people are naturally more prone to developing high cholesterol as a result of genetics and may require medication.
 However, for the majority of people, making some positive lifestyle changes (even small ones) can make the world of difference.